JuliaLinearAlgebra/LinearMaps.jl/docs/src/index.md

 B = LinearMap(cumsum, reverse∘cumsum∘reverse, 10)
 ```

-be a matrix- and function-based linear map, respectively.
-Then the following code just works,
+be a matrix- and a function-based linear map, respectively.
+For `A` all properties are
+inferred from the input matrix; for `B` the action, the adjoint action and its dimensions
+(for a single number, the dimension is taken as square) are defined explicitly.
-indistinguishably from the case when `A` and `B` are both `AbstractMatrix`-typed objects.
+Given the above the following code just works, indistinguishably from the case when `A` and
+`B` are both `AbstractMatrix`-typed objects, yet giving lazy, `LinearMap`-typed objects
+whose action on vectors corresponds to the otherwise expected matrix-vector multiplication.

 ```julia
 3.0A + 2B